Ahmedabad Family Court – Mutual Consent Divorce, Navrangpura

 Core Documents — Required in All Cases

-• Original or certified copy of the Marriage Certificate
+• Original or certified copy of the Marriage Certificate (wedding invitation card accepted where certificate is unavailable, with a supporting affidavit)

 • Two recent joint photographs from the marriage